stormchaserroleplaying/stormchaserRPG/Talents/Fighter/BattleMaster/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** Know Your Enemy and 6 other Fighter Talents
-Once per turn, if you would roll a [martial feat](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Martial) die as part of a manuever, you may gain advantage on the die.
+Once per turn, if you would roll a [martial feat](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Martial) die as part of a manuever, you may gain roll it twice and take the higher result.

 ### Maneuver Versatility II